 My recent Ogden book gave me several more chances to see other people's stuff, and where they were keeping it.
 Like Blair said, in a box, rotting on a concrete floor.
 When I think of all the stuff the kids have thrown out after the old man died, oh my!
 Here's the scenario: Dad's been in the hospital for three weeks, and he passes on.
 In about a week, the kids go into his train room and say, "Now what?"
 They all know how important this all was to Dad, but none of them have the faintest idea of what to do with it.
 Depending on whatever else is going on in their lives, the photos, books, magazines, and other odd paper items, may or may not get to the local historical society.
 More than likely, for want of time or desire, it all goes to the dump.

-On a couple occasions, I've helped the Union Pacific Historical Society go through boxes and boxes of stuff that gets donated to them every year.
+A couple months ago, while en route to the annual convention in Denver, I helped the Union Pacific Historical Society go through boxes and boxes of stuff that gets donated to them every year.
 Most of it from the old railroaders in the Cheyenne area.
 By far, most of it is junk, like drink coasters or match books, but in almost every box there is a gem that truly adds to the documentary evidence of the Union Pacific Railroad.
 One recent example is in a box full of UP calendars from the 1990s.
 Among the rolled-up calendars, there was a calendar from 1953 and another from 1958.
 In the same box were some mimeographed sheets meant as a guide for dignitaries on board a business car.
 The sheets described the Wyoming Division in mind boggling detail, with full history and intelligent commentary about the business and traffic of the division at the time, in this case, 1963.
 Great stuff.